Seanachaí is the Gaelic word for Storyteller.

 Robert has appeared with Seanachaí as Mush in A Whistle in the Dark, Denis in War, Oscar in Our Father, and Mojo in Mojo Mickybo.
 Other Chicago-area acting credits include work with Strawdog Theatre, The Hypocrites, City Lit, Circle Theatre, Greasy Joan & Co., New American Theater, Theatre at the Center, Lakeside Shakespeare, and the Illinois Shakespeare Festival; as well as numerous productions with Lifeline Theatre, including The Return of the King, Around the World in 80 Days (Non-Equity Jeff Awards: Supporting Actor-Play and Ensemble), The Killer Angels, The Mark of Zorro (After Dark Award: Outstanding Production), and The Count of Monte Cristo.
 As a playwright, Robert has written more than a dozen theatrical adaptations which have been performed in nearly forty states around the US, as well as in Ireland, England, and Canada, including The Island of Dr. Moreau (Non-Equity Jeff Awards: New Adaptation and Production-Play; published by Playscripts, Inc.), The Picture of Dorian Gray (Published by Playscripts, Inc.), Neverwhere (Non-Equity Jeff Award: New Adaptation), The Three Musketeers, The Moonstone, and The Woman in White.
 Directing credits include Treasure Island and Hunger at Lifeline Theatre, and Tartuffe (Wilde Award: Best Comedy), Love's Labour's Lost (Wilde Award: Best of the Bard), and She Stoops To Conquer at the Michigan Shakespeare Festival.

-Carolyn, an Ensemble member since 2008, most recently appeared as Josie Hogan in A Moon for the Misbegotten.
-She will be playing Lily in this Springís production of Lay Me Down Softly.
-Additionally for Seanachaí, she has been seen in Dancing at Lughnasa, Scenes from the Big Picture, and Drink Me, as well as directing That Was Then.
+Carolyn, an Ensemble member since 2008, most recently appeared as Lily in Lay Me Down Softly.
+Additionally for Seanachaí, she has been seen in A Moon for the Misbegotten, Dancing at Lughnasa, Scenes from the Big Picture, and Drink Me, as well as directing That Was Then.
 This past Winter, Carolyn played Madame Defarge in Lifelineís A Tale of Two Cities.
 Other Chicago credits include King Phycus with The Strange Tree Group (Non-Equity Jeff Award: Best Ensemble); Macbeth at Chicago Shakespeare Theater; Accidental Death of an Anarchist at Next Theatre; Faith Healer with Buffalo Theatre Ensemble; Tooth of Crime and Spring Awakening at Strawdog Theatre; The Radiant Abyss at Profiles Theatre; Henry V and Blood Wedding with The Hypocrites; Sexual Perversity in Chicago with Theo Ubique; Faith Healer at Buffalo Theatre Ensemble; The Dreams in the Witch House with Wildclaw; and the dreamer examines his pillow with New Leaf.
 Carolyn is also an Artistic Associate with The Strange Tree Group, where she directed Mr. Spacky... and The Mysterious Elephant...
 Carolyn has also directed with Wildclaw Theatre and the side project.
 She also is the voice of Jenny OíToole in the XBOX game, Dead Manís Hand.
 She has a BFA from Western Michigan University and an MFA from Indiana University-Bloomington.
+Carolyn is represented by Paonessa Talent Agency.

 A company member since 2005, Anne appeared as Minnie Powell in The Shadow of a Gunman, as April in the Jeff-nominated production of That Was Then, as Rose in Dancing at Lughnasa, as Maggie Lyttle in the Jeff-nominated production of Scenes From the Big Picture, and as Niamh in War.
 She also understudied the role of Deirdre in Seanachaí's production of Bold Girls, for which she also served as Assistant Director.